-***This interview originally ran in the November ‘19 issue of Animation Magazine (No. 294)***
+***This interview, updated Dec.
+11, originally ran in the November ‘19 issue of Animation Magazine (No. 294)***

-Animation enthusiasts have been talking about Genndy Tartakovsky’s stunning new series Primal for months.
-The show, which is presented as a special five-night event on Adult Swim this month, charts the adventures of a prehistoric man with his unlikely friend, an almost-extinct dinosaur.
-The show is created and exec produced by Tartakvosky (Dexter’s Laboratory, Samurai Jack, Hotel Transylvania movies), with art direction from his frequent collaborator Scott Wills (The Ren & Stimpy Show) and music by Tyler Bates (Guardians of the Galaxy, Samurai Jack) and co-composer Joanne Higginbottom (Samurai Jack).
+Primal is created and exec produced by Tartakovsky (Dexter’s Laboratory, Samurai Jack, Hotel Transylvania movies), with art direction from his frequent collaborator Scott Wills (The Ren & Stimpy Show) and music by Tyler Bates (Guardians of the Galaxy, Samurai Jack) and co-composer Joanne Higginbottom (Samurai Jack).

 So, the past few years have been quite a productive period for you.
 You went from working on several Hotel Transylvania features for Sony Pictures Animation to a hugely successful reboot of Samurai Jack.
 We know you’ve got more things brewing at Sony, but can you tell us how the idea for this non-verbal prehistoric adventure came about?